Coronavirus Advice and Gatherings of 6 and Support Bubble Information

 What if you share custody of children?
 You can form a support bubble with another household other than the one that includes your child’s other parent.
 So, imagine this scenario – you’re a single adult with three children and your ex partner and you share custody of them.
 That’s fine, the children can still see both parents and spend time at their different households, and you (and your kids) can still form a support bubble with another family – so for example, you might buddy up with your sister’s family who could be two parents and four children.
 So, that’s 6 from their family and 4 from yours, 10 of you who can all go on holiday together.

 What if you want to change your support bubble?
 The government advice is to avoid close contact with your existing bubble or other people for 14 days before forming your new bubble.
-Be aware that if someone in your bubble develops symptoms or tests positive you all have to follow the stay at home guidance
+Be aware that if someone in your bubble develops symptoms or tests positive you all have to follow the stay at home guidance.
+You'll find more on the official government website.

-Be aware that If you’re travelling from abroad certain rules and restrictions may apply so we advise that you check this before you book.
+If you’re travelling from abroad there are rules and restrictions that may apply depending on where you are coming from, so we advise that you check this before you book.
 We also advise that you take out travel insurance which covers you if your holiday is affected because you have to self isolate or if you test positive for coronavirus.

-And very importantly, remember that the safety and well being of our guests is our priority, so our big group accommodation carries the Visit England Good To Go mark which means each property is subject to very strict hygiene procedures and is considered low risk.
+And very importantly, remember that the safety and well being of our guests is our priority, so our big group accommodation carries the Visit England Go to Go mark which means each property is subject to very strict hygiene procedures and is considered low risk.
 Please do your bit too.